neondatabase/website/content/docs/introduction/autoscaling.md

 This topic has covered the fundamentals of autoscaling, its advantages, and the technical specifics of Neon's implementation.

-To further explore Neon's autoscaling implementation, visit the [Autoscaling GitHub repository](https://github.com/neondatabase/autoscaling).
+To further explore Neon's autoscaling implementation, visit Noen's [Autoscaling](https://github.com/neondatabase/autoscaling) GitHub repository.
 While not primarily designed for external use, Neon welcomes exploration and contributions.